Top Bankruptcy Lawyer With Office In Roseville, CA

 Chapter 7 bankruptcy cases are governed under Chapter 7 of Title 11 of the Bankruptcy Code.
 A Chapter 7, also known as a Liquidation Chapter, is a type of bankruptcy that involves the debtor’s assets being liquidated in order to pay creditors.
 A debtor is required to list all of their assets and the fair market value of said asset as part of their bankruptcy petition.
 The Trustee assigned to their particular case will review your assets and make a determination whether he or she will be liquidating any of those assets in order to pay the creditors.
 However, that determination is not simply up to the Trustee to decide.
 They must abide the rules that govern exemptions.
 Each debtor that files bankruptcy is allowed to exempt (i.e. protect) a certain amount of assets from the Trustee’s reach.
 Once “exempted”, that particular asset cannot be part of the liquidation.

-Example: John files a Chapter 7 Bankruptcy and owns $20,000.00 worth of assets.
-In the state that John lives (i.e. Nevada), he is able to exempt $15,000.00 of assets.
-Therefore, the Trustee is only able to liquidate the $5,000.00 worth of assets that John could not protect.
-The remaining $15,000.00 worth of assets are safe and cannot be liquidated.
+Example: Shawn files a Chapter 7 Bankruptcy and owns $30,000.00 worth of assets.
+In the state that Shawn lives (i.e. Nevada), he is able to exempt $18,000.00 of assets.
+Therefore, the Trustee is only able to liquidate the $12,000.00 worth of assets that Shawn could not protect.
+The remaining $18,000.00 worth of assets are safe and cannot be liquidated.

 Here in California, clients get to choose from two different exemption schemes in order to protect their assets.
 The amount of assets that an individual protects from the Trustee’s reach depends on the type of assets that they actually own.
 For the most part, a client that has over $30,000.00 equity in their primary residence will use the 704 Exemption Scheme (located in California Code of Civil Procedure §§ 704.010 - 704.730).
 The reason they will use this scheme is because it allows a significant amount of equity to be protected in their home.
 However, it does not leave much to protect of other assets (not pictured below).
-The amount of equity that you get to protect in your home depends on your family size, age, and/or health status.
-See below for the breakdown:
+The amount of equity that you get to protect in your home actually saw a major change in 2021.
+See below for the breakdown of protecting equity in your own home:

 On the other hand, if you do not own a home or if your home does not have any equity in it, you would have no use for the above-mentioned exemption scheme.
 In that situation, you would likely use the 703 Exemption Scheme (located in California Code of Civil Procedure § 703.140(b)).
 This scheme gives you a much smaller homestead exemption but in addition gives you a Wildcard Exemption.
 This Wildcard Exemption can be used to protect anything you’d like (i.e. cash, a checking account, a boat, a baseball card collection, etc.).
 The amount of the Wildcard Exemption can be seen below: